 Indonesia to deport 4 Australia tourists who joined protests

-JAKARTA, Indonesia (AP) — An immigration official says Indonesia is deporting four Australian tourists for participating in a protest calling for the independence of restive Papua province.
+JAKARTA, Indonesia (AP) — Indonesian authorities are deporting four Australian tourists for participating in a demonstration that called for the independence of the country's restive Papua province, an immigration official said Monday.

-The official in West Papua province's Sorong city, Cun Sudiharto, said Monday that police detained the tourists for having joined the protest near the mayor's office last Tuesday.
+Cun Sudiharto, who heads the intelligence and law enforcement division at the Sorong Immigration office, said police detained the tourists for having joined the protest near the mayor's office in Sorong city last Tuesday by riding bikes and waving small morning star flags that are a separatist symbol.

 He identified the tourists as Tom Baxter, Danielle Joy Hellyer, Ruth Irene Cobbold and Cheryl Melinda Davidson.
 He said the first three would be deported from Bali later Monday and the fourth on Thursday for ticketing reasons.